code-warrior/assignment-3--foundations--hcid-110--spring-2023/README.md

 * You may **not** use any third-party HTML, CSS, or Sass libraries for this project. **All the code you include in this project _must_ be your own.**
 * **Note** that the `style.css` file and the `css` folder you’ll need to create for this project will be ignored by default.
 This is fine, since I’ll build your CSS from the Sass code you submit.
 * **No embedded or inline CSS is allowed.**
+* Employ Helvetica Neue in the `font-family` property and fall back to Helvetica.
 * Your HTML must be valid.
 * Your Sass must also be valid.